fair-fusion/Monitoring/README.md

 This code allows you to set certain parameters for your batch and record all relevant variables per batch process

-## Install

-DOES NOT WORK YET
-This is not yet a package so you only need to install the requirerments as specified in requirements.txt

-`pip install monitoring`

 ## How to use
 If you haven't done so already, you need to prepare your Raspberry.pi by running the following commands in your terminal (this may take a while):
 - sudo apt-get update